 They are not bothered by tropical heat and are salt tolerant.
 This bonsai also adapts to indoors under good light.
 Keep them evenly moist.
 Like many conifers, they will not tolerate roots in very wet or soggy soil.
 Fast draining mixes are good for all bonsai but especially those less accepting of wet feet.

 At one time, the wood was popular for furniture.
 As bonsai, the dense wood lends itself beautifully to jins and shari.

 The roots of this tree are very dense.
 It is best not to comb them out when repotting.
 This will cause considerable breakage.

 If the existing soil is very poor, pressure from a garden hose may be the best technique to remove it from around the roots.

 As bonsai, check the roots annually, however this species may go two or three years without needing a root trim.
 Prune tip growth of foliage frequently to encourage branching.

 Podocarpus bonsai can be grown from seed, but it is a very slow process.
 Seeds of most varieties take approximately two years just to germinate.

 Cuttings are another way to propagate.
-Even large cuttings have known to be successful in South Florida.
+Even large cuttings have been known to root successfully in South Florida.
 (Not as likely in less than tropical environments.)

-If you're buying a Buddhist pine tree bonsai, it's best to purchase a plant with the size trunk you want.
+If you're buying a Buddhist pine bonsai tree, it's best to purchase a plant with the size trunk you want.
 Podocarpus trunks develop very slowly, especially in a container.